 1. Review your options.
 If you’re overwhelmed at work or in life and you feel like you’re starting to lose control - get back in the driver’s seat.
 Discuss your overload concerns with a co-founder, mentor or manager if the issue is with your team, or re-evaluate your home life with your partner, family or friends.
 Revise your goals and prioritize them into a manageable timeline, sidelining non-urgent tasks.

 2. Find support.
 If you’re a founder stuck in a tight spot and feeling the pressure squeeze, it might be time to consider teaming up with a co-founder or finding a mentor to support you through difficult decisions.
 Strong local or online startup communities also provide founders with much-needed problem-solving help and validation when you’re wading through the Trough of Sorrow.

 3. Take time off.
 Even if it’s 10 minutes per day at first - let’s be real, startup schedules are hectic - find an impactful way to hit a reset button and reorganize your priorities.
 Being in your body through exercises such as meditation or tai chi can brighten your energy and reframe your perspective on the urgency of your to-dos.

 4. Exercise and sleep.
-Physical activity and an ample amount of sleep not only restore your health, but also make you more resilient and focused in your day-to-day.
+Physical activity and an ample amount of sleep not only restores your health, but also makes you more resilient and focused in your day-to-day.
 Ask yourself if your team and company are better served with you in half-zombie mode, plugging through work, or when you’re on the ball, sharp and decisive.

 5. Practice mindfulness.
 The simple act of focusing on your breath and grounding yourself in the present moment without interpretation or judgment is powerful.
 It strengthens your powers of discernment and concentration, and allows you to evaluate challenges with a more open mind.